Instant 3D print pricing: upload your STL, get a price in seconds. No account, no waiting. Get an instant price →

 What the price includes

-The quote covers the printed part in PLA, PETG, TPU or multi-colour, plus basic support removal and a visual check before it goes in the post.
+The quote covers the printed part in your chosen material, everyday PLA through to PA-CF carbon fibre, single or multi-colour, plus basic support removal and a visual check before it goes in the post.
 Bulk runs of 5 or more identical parts get a discount that shows up automatically in the quote.

 Lead time and delivery in the UK

 Once you confirm and pay, the part goes into the print queue.
-Turnaround is typically a few working days from order to dispatch, then Royal Mail or a tracked courier across the UK depending on size and weight.
+Turnaround is typically 2 to 4 working days from order to dispatch, then Royal Mail or a tracked courier across the UK depending on size and weight.
 Small parts ship in a padded envelope; larger or fragile prints go in a box with foam.

 When the quoter cannot give a price